conversationai/wikidetox/wikiconv/README.md

 - Follow the steps in [setting up your python dataflow cloud project](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-python).
 Note that *do not proceed* to install the newest google cloud dataflow, which may be in-compatible with some of the packages listed in `requirements.txt`.
 - Use your service account to set up boto:
+  # This command has no gcloud equivalent but the functionality is split between gcloud config or gcloud auth.
   `gsutil config -e`
 - Setup your python2.7 [virtualenv environment](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/) with the `requirements.txt` dependenies installed to run the pipeline: